On the Enumeration Complexity of Unions of Conjunctive Queries: Conclusions

 \section{Conclusions}

-In this paper we study the enumeration complexity of UCQs with respect to $\DelayClin$.
-We formalized how CQs within a union can make each other easier by providing variables, and we introduced union extensions.
+In this article we study the enumeration complexity of UCQs with respect to $\DelayClin$.
+We formalized how CQs within a union can make each other easier by supplying variables, and we introduced union extensions.
 Then, we defined free-connex UCQs, and showed that these are tractable.
 In particular, we demonstrated that UCQs containing only intractable CQs may be tractable.

-We showed that in case of a union of two intractable CQs or two acyclic body-isomorphic CQs, free-connexity fully captures the tractable cases.
+We showed that in case of a union of two difficult CQs or two acyclic body-isomorphic CQs, free-connexity fully captures the tractable cases.
 Nevertheless, achieving a full classification of UCQs remains an open problem.
-In Section~\ref{sec:dichotomy} we described the next steps we plan to tackle in this vein, and provided examples with unknown complexity.
-Resolving these examples is a necessary step on the way to a future dichotomy.
+Section~\ref{sec:dichotomy} discusses the next steps that are required to fully characterize which UCQs are in $\DelayClin$ and provides examples with unknown complexity.
+Resolving Examples~\ref{example:separated}, \ref{example:star}, \ref{example:cyclic-guarded-hard} and \ref{example:newtetra} is a necessary step on the way to a future dichotomy.

-In this paper, we only considered time bounds.
-The class CD$\circ$Lin describes the problems that can be solved with the same time bounds, but with the additional restriction that the available space for writing during the enumeration phase is constant.
-Evaluating free-connex CQs is in this class, and Kazana offers a comparison between $\DelayClin$ and CD$\circ$Lin~\cite[Section 8.1.2]{kazana:thesis}.
-The lower bounds we showed naturally hold for CD$\circ$Lin.
-The tractability of unions containing only free-connex CQs also holds for this class.
-However, the memory we used in our techniques for the tractable UCQs that do not contain only tractable CQs may increase in size by a constant with every new answer.
-An interesting question is whether we can achieve the same time bounds when restricting the memory according to CD$\circ$Lin.
+In addition to the general settings, we also showed that in three other variations: cardinality dependencies in the schema, UCQs with disequalities and restricted space, we can identify tractable UCQs that contain intractable CQs.
+Section~\ref{sec:extensions} offers a preliminary idea on how the results of the article can be applied in these variations, and leaves substantial room for future exploration of this topic.
+For example, Theorem~\ref{thm:dis-positive} in Section \ref{sec:dis} shows the tractability of free-connex UCQs with disequalities, but as Example~\ref{ex:dis-also-pos} demonstrates, additional such queries are tractable.
+Can we find a characterization that captures all such tractable UCQs with disequalities?

+Most of this article ignores space consumption in order to concentrate on time.
+An interesting question is how much space is required to achieve the time bounds described here.
+As Example~\ref{example:no-space} shows, sometimes we can solve UCQs with only constant memory available for writing during the enumeration phase.
+It is left open whether all free-connex UCQs can be solved under this restriction, and in general whether $\DelayClin=\CDlin$ (see the discussion in Section~\ref{sec:space}).

-\begin{acks} The work of Nofar Carmeli was supported by the Irwin and Joan Jacobs Fellowship.
+\begin{acks} The authors are greatly thankful to Benny Kimelfeld for his advice.
+The work of Nofar Carmeli was supported by the Irwin and Joan Jacobs Fellowship and by the Google PhD Fellowship.
 The work of Markus Kr\"oll was supported by the Austrian Science Fund (FWF): P30930-N35, W1255-N23. \end{acks}